tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 Navigate to the [IPFS Browser Companion github](https://github.com/ipfs-shipyard/ipfs-companion) and install the browser extension for your desired browser.

+* You do not need to install the IPFS Desktop version.

+* You also do not need to worry about if you cannot connect to an IPFS node, as the browser extension will fallback to the IPFS.io gateway.
+You do not need to install an IPFS node if you don't want to, though it is valuable to explore down the line.

  ![IPFS Install Links](Images/ipfs-browser-companion.png)

-In your browser, open the [CID IPFS Website](https://cid.ipfs.io) and convert the CIDV0 hash to a CIDV1 hash.
+In your browser, open the [CID IPFS Website](https://cid.ipfs.io) and convert the CIDv0 hash to a CIDv1 hash.

 ![CID Converter](Images/cid-converter.png)

-* Originally, the CIDV0 standard allowed for URL hashes that supported both upper and lowercase characters, but this breaks in many browsers.
+* Originally, the CIDv0 standard allowed for URL hashes that supported both upper and lowercase characters, but this breaks in many browsers nowadays since some of them automatically make your URL lowercase.
+Since the hash relied on case sensitivity to encode the necessary data, this broke it.

+* CIDv1 is a longer, lowercase hash that also contains more metadata that can be converted for human-readable info in some applications.
+Since we're alway at the cutting edge, we are going to opt for the newer, more compatible standard.

-* Pinata is a useful service, but they have yet to update their file pinning frontend to support CIDV1.
-In order to avoid bugs, we are going to convert the `IPFS hash` with a free CIDV1 converter.
+* Pinata is a useful service, but they have yet to update their file pinning  website frontend to support CIDv1.
+In order to avoid bugs, we are going to convert the `IPFS hash` with a free CIDv1 converter.

 Now to test the browser extension copy the files new CIDv1 `IPFS hash` and prepend `ipfs://` to the front of it, e.g., [ipfs://bafybeig4kuemgvy57tczysgckwhc76r6uibrrtrkwzrcvlrvsjfmptiblq](ipfs://bafybeig4kuemgvy57tczysgckwhc76r6uibrrtrkwzrcvlrvsjfmptiblq).
 Demonstrate creating the link and opening it in your browser.

 * Once the IPFS browser extension is installed, files on IPFS can be accessed at `ipfs://whatever your file hash is`.

+* When pasting an IPFS URI into our browser, we need to make sure it is navigating directly to the `ifps://` scheme, and not simply searching the string on Google.

 Now navigate to [Remix](http://remix.ethereum.org/).
 Then open the example contract for the `Artwork Token` and compile/deploy the contract on your local ganache blockchain.